prisae/Edi2Mare/README.md

 # Edi2Mare

 `Edi2Mare` is a little GUI to help you to convert EDI-files into the correct format to run inversions with `MARE2DEM`.
+Its development has been sponsored by **GEOTEM Ingeniería S.A. de C.V.** in Mexico City, and it has been released to the public under the GNU General Public License V3.
 So far it has only be used with files created with `ProcMT` and with `WinGLink`.

 1. `MARE2DEM` is a parallel adaptive finite element code for 2D forward and inverse modeling for electromagnetic geophysics.
 It was developed with